sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

 5. Copy the new keter.war into the wlp installation\usr\servers\default\apps folder.
 6. Start the Liberty Server.

  **Notes**
- Please not overwrite keter.properties from previous version since property values will change in some version.
+ Please not overwrite keter.properties from previous version since property values will change in some versions.

 [yamlmigration]: ../images/install/productionyaml.png
 [mysqlmigration]: ../images/install/mysqlmigration.png